 2.2.2 Simulation of the angular spread of a single star

 The simulation of the angular spread of a single star by a static star simulator plays a significant role in the testing, calibration and performance verification of star sensors.
-It can simulate real starry sky conditions, improve the measurement accuracy and resolution ability of star sensors, support high-precision task requirements, and ensure the reliability and consistency of tests [8]。
+It can simulate real starry sky conditions, improve the measurement accuracy and resolution ability of star sensors, support high-precision task requirements, and ensure the reliability and consistency of tests [8].

-The single-star tension Angle simulated by the star simulator is expressed by Equation (2, 3), and the schematic diagram of the single-star tension Angle of the star simulator is shown in Figure 3.
+The single-star tension Angle simulated by the star simulator is expressed by Equation (2-3), and the schematic diagram of the single-star tension Angle of the star simulator is shown in Figure 3.